 The day will be remembered by many locals and I will myself as well.
 Sure, it was just a rock formation and its days were numbered, but somehow the Maltese and particularly the Gozitans grew up with the Azure Window being an icon of Malta and had grown very fond of it.

 Considering the events, there are a few positives:

-Fungus Rock, known locally as Il-Ġebla tal-Ġeneral (The General’s Rock), is a 60-metre high rock feature which is known for a particular type of flowery plant that was thought to possess medicinal value in the times of the Knights of St. John and was therefore considered to be precious and of high value.
-Unauthorised access was punishable by death or life on the galleys and to make climbing the rock more difficult, Grandmaster de Pinto ordered the sides of the rock to be smoothed over.
+Fungus Rock, known locally as Il-Ġebla tal-Ġeneral (The General’s Rock), is a 60-metre high rock feature that is known for a particular type of flowery plant that was thought to possess medicinal value in the times of the Knights of St. John and was therefore considered to be precious and of high value.
+The unauthorised access was punishable by death or life on the galleys and to make climbing the rock more difficult, Grandmaster de Pinto ordered the sides of the rock to be smoothed over.

 Despite its common name (its Latin name being Cynomorium coccineum), this rare species of plant isn’t actually a fungus, although its shape would easily have you believe it is.
 Because the plant is found mostly on Fungus Rock, the location is a nature reserve nowadays.

 The Blue Hole refers to a natural, 10-meter wide inland sea pool right in front of the former location of the Azure Window.
 The Blue Hole leads into a deep crevice that opens up into the open sea, making it a popular dive site for local and foreign diving enthusiasts alike.
-The site is home to several species of fish and other underwater fauna, such as parrot fish, bream, Moray eel, lobster, octopus and much more
+The site is home to several species of fish and other underwater fauna, such as parrotfish, bream, Moray eel, lobster, octopus and much more